fraktalio/fmodel-ts/README.md

 `Event sourcing aggregate` is using/delegating a `Decider` to handle commands and produce events.
 It belongs to the Application layer.
 In order to handle the command, aggregate needs to fetch the current state (represented as a list of events) via `EventRepository.fetchEvents` function, and then delegate the command to the decider which can produce new events as a result.
-Produced events are then stored via `EventRepository.save` suspending function.
+Produced events are then stored via `EventRepository.save` function.

 ![event sourced aggregate](https://github.com/fraktalio/fmodel-ts/raw/main/.assets/es-aggregate.png)